TodorYBorisov/Boats4U-App-React/README.md

 The application is successfully deployed, allowing users to experience its features and functionalities in action.

 Deployment Details:
-- Project Demo: Explore the live demonstration of my application [Boats4U](https://boats4u.vercel.app/).
+- Project Demo: Explore the live demonstration of my application at [Boats4U](https://boats4u.vercel.app/) This interactive demo showcases the seamless user experience, enabling users to navigate, explore boat options, and engage with the platform's features
-  This interactive demo showcases the seamless user experience, enabling users to navigate, explore boat options, and engage with the platform's features.
+- Demo user, e-mail:peter@abv.bg password:123456
-- Repository Link: Access the deployed version's code repository on [GitHub](https://github.com/TodorYBorisov/Boats4U-Deployed).
+- Repository Link: Access the deployed version's code repository on [GitHub](https://github.com/TodorYBorisov/Boats4U-Deployed)
-  This repository holds the deployed codebase, providing transparency and accessibility for developers and contributors.
+  This repository holds the deployed codebase, providing transparency and accessibility for developers and contributors

 Deployment Platforms Used:
 - Front-End Deployment [Vercel](https://vercel.com/): The front-end of my application is deployed using Vercel, a powerful platform for effortlessly deploying React applications.
-This ensures a reliable and performant hosting environment for our user-facing interface.
+This ensures a reliable and performant hosting environment for our user-facing interface
 - Backend Deployment [Render](https://render.com/): For the backend deployment, I used leveraged Render, a robust platform capable of hosting and managing server-side components.
-Render ensures the smooth functioning and accessibility of my backend infrastructure.
+Render ensures the smooth functioning and accessibility of my backend infrastructure

 ## Features
 <ins>Public part visible without authentication:</ins>